Skip to main content

 Offline Queue & Sync

-Climbs logged without a connection are held in a persistent offline queue (AsyncStorage) and automatically synced when the device comes back online.
-A two-tier network cache reduces redundant fetches.
+Climbs logged without connection are held in a persistent queue and auto-synced when back online.
+Two-tier network cache reduces redundant fetches.

 AsyncStorageNetwork CacheExpo NetInfo